rlm4888/314h-prog7-prog7group17-main-2/README.md

 == INCLUDED FILES ==

-README.txt                 This file
-WebCrawler.java            This is some sample code that crawls pages; run this to run the crawler CrawlingMarkupHandler.java Your Crawler code goes here Index.java                 A class with serialization code WebIndex.java              Your index goes here WebServer.java             Sample code for a simple server; run this to run the webserver WebQueryEngine.java        Your query engine goes here Page.java                  A wrapper class for page results tsoogle.png                Part of the web interface attoparser-*.jar           A library used for crawling
+WebCrawler.java            This is some sample code that crawls pages; run this to run the crawler CrawlingMarkupHandler.java Crawler code goes here Index.java                 A class with serialization code WebIndex.java              Index goes here WebServer.java             Sample code for a simple server; run this to run the webserver WebQueryEngine.java        Query engine goes here Page.java                  A wrapper class for page results tsoogle.png                Part of the web interface attoparser-*.jar           A library used for crawling